jirhiker/nogit/README.md

 ------------
 1. commits- contains the commit documents
 2. objects- contains blob and tree documents
-3. refs- cpntains head and tag documents
+3. refs- contains head and tag documents
 4. HEAD- contains the HEAD document

+#local
 5. index- contains staging area document
+6. config- contains the config document

 a serverless nosql database is run on each computer.